Juan de Fuca Marine Trail

 Bear-proof food caches are available at the Mystic Beach, Chin Beach, Bear Beach, Sombrio Beach, Little Kuitsche Creek and Payzant Creek campsites.
 If caches are full, it may be necessary for visitors to rig their own food cache.
 Cache food out of reach of animals.
 Plan to pack out what you pack in.
 Do not put garbage in pit toilets – it attracts bears.

 Some sections of the trail are impassable at high tide.
 Check maps posted at each trailhead for location.
 Tide tables are posted at trailheads and available at local bookstores.
 Use Canadian Tide Tables “Port Renfrew” section.
 Remember to use the PDT (Pacific Daylight Savings Time) for tidal times during March to November as Daylight Savings Time is in effect.
-Visitors should reference the Fisheries and Oceans tide table for Port Renfrew, Vancouver Island, British Columbia.
+Visitors should reference a local tide table prior to hiking the Juan de Fuca Marine Trail.

 Beach Cut-Offs: Watch for orange balls as you hike, they mark an exit from the beach to the trail.
 Beaches may be cut off from the trail during high tides and storms.